formlio/forml/docs/runner.rst

 performance criteria regarding the particular use-case (e.g. low latency for online serving vs large throughput for offline training).

-There are three different :ref:`execution mechanisms <platform-mechanism>` each engaging the pipeline runners under the hood.
+There are three different :ref:`execution mechanisms <platform-execution>` each engaging the pipeline runners under the hood.